Singular holomorphic foliations by curves. III: Zero Lelong numbers: Geometry of singular flow boxes

-{\bf Subcase $x\not\in \X':$} Since $\Pi_x$ is unbounded, it follows from Remark \ref{R:X'} that $\Pi'_x$ is a unbounded polygon which contains a disc of radius $r_1.$ Therefore, we are still able to apply Proposition \ref{P:gamma} as in the previous subcase in order to prove assertion (1).
+{\bf Subcase $x\not\in \X':$} By Remark \ref{R:X'}, $\Pi'_x$ is a unbounded polygon which contains a disc of radius $2r_1.$ Therefore, we are still able to apply Proposition \ref{P:gamma} as in the previous subcase in order to prove assertion (1).

 Assertion (2) can be proved in the same way as in the previous subcase.